2020s in electoral politics: Romania

+2020 elections

-The 2020 Romanian legislative election had a record low turnout of 31.84 percent due to the COVID-19 pandemic, with the ruling centre-right coalition winning the election, and the far-right Alliance for the Union of Romanians entering the legislature for the first time boosted by vaccine skepticism.
+The 2020 parliamentary election had a record low turnout of 31.84 percent due to the COVID-19 pandemic, with the ruling centre-right coalition winning the election, and the far-right Alliance for the Union of Romanians entering the legislature for the first time boosted by vaccine skepticism.

 Serbia

+2020 elections

 Parliamentary elections were held in Serbia on 21 June 2020.
 Initially organised for 26 April 2020, they were postponed by a state of emergency due to the COVID-19 pandemic in the country.
 In the period before the elections, inter-party European Parliament–mediated dialogue was held and certain changes in election legislation were made.
 Numerous parliamentary and non-parliamentary political parties boycotted the elections, including the major opposition coalition Alliance for Serbia, which said that there were no conditions for free and fair elections.
 This resulted in the lowest turnout since the establishment of a multi-party system in 1990.
 The Serbian Progressive Party–led coalition won one of the largest parliamentary majorities in Europe.

 Slovakia

+2020 elections

 Parliamentary elections were held in Slovakia on 29 February 2020 to elect all 150 members of the National Council.
 The anti-corruption movement Ordinary People (OĽaNO) led by Igor Matovič emerged as the largest party, winning 53 seats.
 The ruling coalition comprising Direction – Social Democracy (Smer–SD), the Slovak National Party (SNS) and Most–Híd, led by Prime Minister Peter Pellegrini of Smer–SD, won only 38, with both the SNS and Most–Híd losing their parliamentary representation.
 It was the first time since the 2006 elections that Smer–SD did not emerge as the party with the most seats.
 As no party or electoral coalition won a majority of seats, a coalition government was needed.
 On 13 March, Matovič announced he had reached an agreement for a governing coalition with We Are Family, Freedom and Solidarity and For the People, though they had not agreed upon a common governing program.